Harbour.Space Institute: History

-In August 2016, Harbour.Space signed an agreement of collaboration with the Moscow Institute of Physics and Technology, to develop academic exchange programs for students and staff, providing mutual administrative, operational and methodological support in the area of competitive programming and the organisation and realisation of joint educational, scientific, cultural events.
+In August 2016, Harbour.Space signed an agreement of collaboration with the Moscow Institute of Physics and Technology, to develop academic exchange programs for students and staff.

-Also in 2016, Harbour.Space began a collaboration with Barcelona Activa.
-They collaborate in organising international programming bootcamps and free public lectures from the university’s faculty members.
-Barcelona Activa has supported Harbour.Space’s integration into the BCN ecosystem by collaborating with them on events and joint projects.
+Also in 2016, Harbour.Space began a collaboration with Barcelona Activa to organise international programming bootcamps and public lectures.

 In 2017, Harbour.Space announced a collaboration with the programming platform Codeforces.

-In February 2019, Harbour.Space and the University of the Thai Chamber of Commerce signed an agreement with Harbour.Space to open Harbour.Space@UTCC, the university’s Bangkok-based second campus.
+In February 2019, Harbour.Space and the University of the Thai Chamber of Commerce signed an agreement to open Harbour.Space@UTCC, the institute's Bangkok-based second campus.
 UTCC has a student base of 20,000 students on campus and an affiliation with the Thai Chamber of Commerce.
+In December 2022, Harbour.Space @UTCC has been approved as one of the four programs to be piloted under the Higher Education Sandbox led by Ministry of Higher Education, Science, Research and Innovation (TISTR) of Thailand.